ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Lookup logs by specific Ray ID.

 `--fields`
 :   Define the field set in return.
-This must be specified as a comma-separated list without any spaces, and all fields must exist.
+This field must be specified as a comma-separated list without any spaces, and all fields must exist.
 The order in which fields are specified doesn't matter, and the order of fields in the response is not specified.
 Note that fields are expected to be case sensitive.

 `--start`
 :   The (inclusive) beginning of the requested time frame.
 This can be a unix timestamp (in seconds or nanoseconds), or an absolute timestamp that conforms to RFC 3339.
-At this point in time, it cannot exceed a time in the past greater than 7 days.
+Currently, it cannot exceed a time in the past greater than 7 days.
 Default is 65 minutes earlier.

 `--end`
 : The (exclusive) end of the requested time frame.
-This can be a unix timestamp (in seconds or nanoseconds), or an absolute timestamp that conforms to RFC 3339.
+This value can be a unix timestamp (in seconds or nanoseconds), or an absolute timestamp that conforms to RFC 3339.
 The `end` must be at least 5 minutes earlier than now and must be later than `start`.
 The difference between `start` and `end` must be not greater than 1h.
 The default is 5 minutes earlier.

 `--count`
 :   Number of logs to retrieve.
 The default value is `-1`.

 `--sample`
 :   Percentage of sampling.
 When a sample is provided, a sample of matching records is returned.
 If `sample=0.1` then 10% of records are returned.
-The sampling is random: repeated calls not only return different records, but likely also vary slightly in number of returned records.
+The sampling is random: repeated calls not only return different records, but likely also vary slightly in the number of returned records.
 When count is also specified, count is applied to the number of returned records, not the sampled records.
 So, with `sample=0.05` and `count=7`, when there is a total of 100 records available, approximately 5 records are returned.
-When there are 1000 records, 7 records are be returned.
+When there are 1000 records, 7 records are returned.
 When there are 10,000 records, 7 records are returned.
 The default value is `1`.

 `--timestamps`
 :   Set the format in which response timestamps are returned.
 Valid values are `unix`, `unixnano` and `rfc3339`.